bsi-group/dumpntds/readme.md

 ## dsusers ##

-The extracted files can then be used with the **dsusers.py** script from the ntdsxtrct project:
+The extracted files can then be used with the **dsusers.py** script from the ntdsxtract project:

     python ./dsusers.py datatable.csv linktable.csv . --passwordhashes --syshive SYSTEM --pwdformat john --lmoutfile lm.txt --ntoutfile nt.txt